We provide all your logistics, customs, forwarding and European transport services from A to Z.

 If you’re using EXW or FCA shipments to sell goods to your customers, we can only offer you general fiscal representation (GFR).
 We do not offer limited fiscal representation (LFR) when you’re selling EXW or FCA.
 Because your customer organizes the transport, these kinds of shipments are regarded as a delivery in the Netherlands and Dutch VAT would have to be paid.
 The only way to avoid VAT payment is to have your customer sign a “collection declaration” and proof the delivery outside the Netherlands with two additional documents.
 Generally, these documents would be a signed CMR and a transport invoice, which you need to request from your customer.
 The collection declaration has to be filled out and signed by your customer before the goods can be picked up in the Netherlands.
 If the documentation is not in order, the Dutch tax authorities have the right to charge VAT afterward.
 This can still be executed up until 5 years after the shipment.
 Because of this risk, we would strongly advise you not to sell EXW or FCA to your customers.

 Storage in the Netherlands

-As long as you store your goods in the Netherlands in a warehouse arranged by Neele-Vat you will be able to avoid the direct payment of VAT.
-As soon as you want us to move the goods to a different warehouse in the Netherlands and have used LFR with Neele-Vat you will need to pay the Dutch VAT of 21%.
+If your goods have been customs cleared with LFR by Neele-Vat, they can be stored in the Netherlands in a warehouse arranged by Neele-Vat.
+As long as your goods are stored here, you will be able to avoid direct payment of VAT.
+However, as soon as you’re moving the goods to a different warehouse in the Netherlands, not controlled by Neele-Vat, you will need to pay Dutch VAT on these goods (21% or 9%).